cincuranet/blog/_posts/2010-04-03-231316-running-commands-on-firebird-in-background-and-canceling.md

 ---
+title: |
-title: "Running commands on Firebird in background and canceling"
+  Running commands on Firebird in background and canceling
 date: 2010-04-03T16:30:32Z
 tags:
   - .NET